Simulating Rotational Inverted Pendulum

 The example has also a DHChain component based visualizer included.
 When you locate and click on the Graph -> Visualizer node in the Project tree then you can see the pendulum visualized like this:

-For further information of how the controller and simulator components were implemented, see the Example 2: Rotary Inverted Pendulum within CDP Simulator manual.
+For further information on how the controller and simulator components were implemented, and the equations derived for the rotary inverted pendulum system, see the Example 2: Rotary Inverted Pendulum within the CDP Simulator manual.

 Get started with CDP Studio today